-- increased funding to support predictable and stable training and skills development over the next ten years.
+- increased funding to support predictable and stable training and skills development over the next 10 years.

-Going forward, as part of the co-developed implementation of the new ISET Program, the Government will continue to work with Indigenous partners to enhance the performance strategy, collect and analyze data to support them with the design and delivery of services and programs to ensure they are responsive.
+As part of the co-developed implementation of the new ISET Program, the Government will continue to work with Indigenous partners to enhance the performance strategy.
+This will involve collecting and analyzing data to support Indigenous partners with the design and delivery of services and programs to ensure they are responsive.

-The program also responds to the Truth and Reconciliation Commission's Call to Action #7, which calls upon the Government to develop a joint strategy with Indigenous groups to eliminate educational and employment gaps between Indigenous and non-Indigenous Canadians.
+The ISET Program also responds to the Truth and Reconciliation Commission's Call to Action #7, which calls upon the Government to develop a joint strategy with Indigenous groups to eliminate educational and employment gaps between Indigenous and non-Indigenous people in Canada.

 SOURCE Employment and Social Development Canada